Teen Rees closing in on British F4 title

 Welsh teenager Matthew Rees is leading the 2021 Formula 4 British Championship ahead of the final race weekend at Brands Hatch.

-"It's not a mean feat to be at the top of the Championship and I'm really pleased with the position I'm in," said the 15-year-old from Cardiff.
+"It's not a mean feat to be at the top of the Championship and I'm really pleased with the position I'm in," said the 16-year-old from Cardiff.

 Rees has 296 points but is only 12 points ahead of Peruvian 17-year-old Matias Zagazeta in second with three races left of the season at Brands Hatch on 23 and 24 October.